appeler/naampy/README.md

 label source, calibration population, script support, version, and artifact revision.
 Every model result also includes `model_bundle_sha256`, a stable fingerprint of the validated weights, architecture, target, and calibration contract.
-This distinguishes local bundles that do not have a repository revision.
+For a local override, the repository and revision fields both report `local-artifact-directory`; the fingerprint identifies the validated model bundle.
 See the
 [model card](https://github.com/appeler/naampy/blob/master/MODEL_CARD.md) and
 [data contract](https://github.com/appeler/naampy/blob/master/model_training/DATA.md)
 for the evidence and data contracts.